vbrazo/electron-audio-screenshot-kit/PUBLISHING.md

-# Publishing Guide for electron-platform-audio-screenshot
+# Publishing Guide for electron-audio-screenshot

-This guide explains how to publish the `electron-platform-audio-screenshot` npm package.
+This guide explains how to publish the `electron-audio-screenshot` npm package.

 ## 📋 Prerequisites